evgenyneu/quagga/templates/default.md

 ### Multi-part tags

 These tags are used for indicating the start and the end of each individual part in the multi-part prompt.
-The template is only used when the output prompt size exceeds the `--max-part-size BYTES` limit.
+The template is only used when the output prompt size exceeds the `--max-part-size CHARS` limit.
 These tags are placed between `<part>`...`</part>` tags:

 * `<header>`...`</header>` - The text printed out at the start of each part.
 * `<footer>`...`</footer>` - The text printed out at the end of each part.